appswithlove/updraft-sdk-ios/README.md

 #### Parameters
 - <b>sdkKey</b>: Your sdk key obtained on getupdraft
 - <b>appKey</b>: You app key obtained on getupdraft
-- <b>isAppStoreRelease</b>: Set to true to disable sdk functionalities when released to the appstore, to prevent unwanted behavior like feedback overlay and auto update.

 ## AutoUpdate